borcsa/GettingAndCleaningData/README.md

 For more information about the proceess, see the commented 'run_analysis.R' file.

-## Running the project
+### Running the project

-To o run the project, place the downloaded data in you working directory.
+To run the project, place the downloaded data in you working directory.
 Then open the 'run_analysis.R' file and change the working directory to your own.
 After that, you can run the code.